J-P-Dorman/game/README.md

 But this will stop every walking npc in the game.
 We need to further specify.

 We can use the parameters of the action to get more specific.
-For example, say the player wants to talk to the NPC "Sasha".
+For example, say the player wants to talk to the NPC "Sarah".
 When we